WordPress/openverse/catalog/utilities/media_props_gen/preamble.md

 This is a list of the media properties, with the descriptions of corresponding database columns and Python objects that are used to store and retrieve media data.
-The order of the properties corresponds to their order in the `image_view` materialized view.
+The order of the properties corresponds to their order in the `image` table.
 Property names typically match those of the database columns, except when noted otherwise in the Python column's name property.